 Knowing how to defrost turkey properly is a must in the run up to Christmas – both so that it's as tasty as can be, but also safe to eat.
+You've probably heard horror stories about turkeys that never cooked through in the middle because they weren't defrosted properly; fortunately, this particular fiasco is easily avoidable.
 Follow our guidelines to thaw your turkey safely in our simple step-by-step guide.

-For more recipes and food know how, see our dedicated page.
+For more recipes ideas and food know how, see our dedicated page, and browse our Christmas dinner ideas for more festive inspiration.

 1. Defrost a turkey in the fridge